Spinal Fusion Surgery for Spinal Muscular Atrophy

 What are the typical outcomes of spinal fusion?

 Spinal fusion can improve comfort, appearance, and overall quality of life.
 People also tend to report improvements in sitting balance, stability, and arm function.
-In some cases, spinal fusion can achieve a 100 percent correction of the spine curvature.
-The average curve correction is around 50 percent.1,3
+In some cases, spinal fusion can achieve a 100 percent correction of the spine curvature.1,3

 Spinal fusion is usually a safe procedure.
 Possible complications during surgery include:1,6